B.M. in Music Education / Capital University / Bexley, Ohio, USA

 K-12 Licensed Music Educator (Ohio)

 Cameron has an extensive background in music education, with experiences ranging from K-12 instrumental music to marching and concert percussion at the highest level.
-He has given clinics in Europe, taught percussion ensemble at the Eastman School of Music, worked with the drumline at The Ohio State University, and instructed the Liberty and Pathfinders drumlines in England's East Midlands.
+He has given clinics at prestigious European conservatories, taught percussion ensemble at the Eastman School of Music, worked with the drumline at The Ohio State University, and guest-lectured on both personal branding and entrepreneurship in music business courses.
 In addition, he has a long list of past engagements with youth band and drumline programs, and is frequently booked to adjudicate various events and auditions.

 Scroll down for specific educational offerings.